 Architecture is what brings everyone to this neighbourhood.
 You will find many of Antoni Gaudi’s buildings and other modernists structures here.
 With Passeig de Gracia at its core, this area is divided into a left and right side.
 With wide avenues, lined with trees and beautiful buildings, this area offers upscale shopping and dining.
 Placa Catalunya and Diagonal Avenue house the most exclusive shops and where you find the most impressive monuments, such as, Sagrada Familia, Casa Mila, La Pedrera and Casa Batllo.

-We made Eixample our home for the week and after experiencing all the neigbourhoods we knew it was the right choice for us.
+The Eixample neighbourhood was our home base for the week, and after experiencing all the neigbourhoods we knew it was the right choice for us.
+I loved being surrounding by the amazing architecture, great restaurants and it was less touristy.
 Which neigbhourhood would be your favourite?